 "I could tell my dates which stores or restaurants had the cleanest bathrooms and which places to avoid," she says.
 "It may sound like a weird conversation, but it gave them a glimpse into the seriousness of my problem -- 'Hey, she really does have to use the bathroom a lot!' -- without me having to go into too much graphic detail."

-When Starshak and her boyfriend started dating 6 years ago, she used a fundraiser for the Crohn's and Colitis Foundation of America (CCFA) as an icebreaker.
+When Starshak and her boyfriend started to date several years ago, she used a fundraiser for the Crohn's and Colitis Foundation of America (CCFA) as an icebreaker.